multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts.markdown

 The read command:
--r	do not allow backslashes to escape any characters -p prompt	output the string PROMPT without a trailing newline before enter 'man read' in terminal to see more!
+-r	do not allow backslashes to escape any characters -p prompt	output the string PROMPT without a trailing newline before enter `man read` in terminal to see more!

-Then just run the command push_git in terminal
+Then just run the command `push_git` in terminal

 ![push_git](/assets/img/push_git.png)